bigfix/developer.bigfix.com/site/pages/relevance/guide/client/files.md

 A: C:\Program Files (x86)\BigFix Enterprise\BES Client
 {% endqna %}

-On Windows systems you can use the predefined keywords **windows folder** and **system folder** that return a `<folder>` object corresponding to the windows or system folder.
-Since these folders are located in different locations for different operating systems, these commands are very useful.
+On Windows systems you can use the predefined keywords **windows folder** and **system folder** that return a `folder` object corresponding to the windows or system folder.
+Because these folders are located in different locations for different operating systems, these commands are very useful.

 ## Files

 You can identify a file to query either by specifying its name and the name of the folder that contains the file or by specifying the complete path to the file, as follows:

 {% qna %}
 Q: exists file "passwd" of folder "/etc"